Revolo

 Revolo is a plug-in parallel hybrid technology that can be retrofitted in both existing and new cars.
 This technology can also be used in buses and trucks.
 The technology was developed by KPIT Technologies and the product will be manufactured through a joint venture between Bharat Forge and KPIT.
 As part of the joint venture, KPIT will license the hybrid technology while Bharat Forge will provide manufacturing, assembly, and integration.

-Pre-compliance tests conducted at the Automotive research Association of India (ARAI), Pune have confirmed that the technology provides fuel efficiency improvements by over 40 percent and reduction in green house gas (GHG) emissions by over 30%.
+Pre-compliance tests conducted at the Automotive Research Association of India (ARAI), Pune have confirmed that the technology provides fuel efficiency improvements by over 40 percent and a reduction in greenhouse gas (GHG) emissions by over 30%.

 The technology is to be marketed to OEMs and individual vehicle owners through a network of dealerships.

 Background

 Planning and concept

 The idea of Revolo first occurred to Tejas Kshatriya in 2008 when he was stuck in Mumbai traffic en route to Pune.

 KPIT sanctioned a team of four engineers for the project, which was kept separate from CREST, the research and development center at KPIT.
-It took 2 years of research and a budget under US$2 million to evolve the idea through trial and error and several failures, including the inability of the system to withstand sudden surge in power when brakes were applied.
+It took 2 years of research and a budget under US$2 million to evolve the idea through trial and error and several failures, including the inability of the system to withstand a sudden surge in power when brakes were applied.

-The research and development team studied the firing pattern of internal combustion engines and identified the weak spots that lead to fuel waste and created a technology that can convert a passenger car to a hybrid that is environmentally friendly, cheap, fuel-efficient and at the same time offers good performance.
+The research and development team studied the firing pattern of internal combustion engines and identified the weak spots that lead to fuel waste and created a technology that can convert a passenger car to a hybrid that is environmentally friendly, cheap, fuel-efficient, and at the same time offers good performance.

 Revolo is designed to work in typical stop-and-go city traffic and allows cars to cruise at about 30 km/h in the third gear without straining the engine.

 Latest developments

 KPIT continues the road tests of pilot vehicles as well as consumer trials with results so far having validated the pre-announced performance results.
-The team has further reduced the overall weight of the solution, improved on the durability and standardized many components across multiple vehicle platforms.
+The team has further reduced the overall weight of the solution, improved its durability, and standardized many components across multiple vehicle platforms.
 Construction at the assembly and manufacturing plants continues.
 It is expected to be operational by March 2014.

-The company will test various vehicles, including passenger cars, with engines sizes between 800 cc and 2,500 cc.
+The company will test various vehicles, including passenger cars, with engine sizes between 800 ccs and 2,500 ccs.

-Production of limited hybrid kits is planned to start by first half of 2012.
+Production of limited hybrid kits is planned to start by the first half of 2012.
 The commercial production would begin in 2012–13.